OrangeShark/OrangeShark.github.io/_src/posts/2014-12-31-hello-world-desklet-tutorial.md

 ```

 The metadata contains basic information about your desklet, including the
-UUID we discused earlier.
+UUID we discussed earlier.
 The only special property is "prevent-decorations"
 which tells Cinnamon whether to apply your desktop's theme or prevent it from
 inheriting it.
 For this simple example, we will put the value false so the
 desklet looks like the rest of your desktop.